davydr/ymiles-site/content/amend-taxes/index.md

 title: "Is It Worth Tracking Dead Head Miles for Previous Years?"
 ---

-## Go Back and Save: Dead Head Miles from Past Years Still Count
+## Go Back and Save: Dead Head Miles from Past Years Still Count!

 If you’ve been driving for Uber part time and haven’t been tracking **dead head miles**, you could be leaving **hundreds of dollars** in unclaimed deductions on the table — even from **previous tax years**.